PabloRizzieri/laba-homework/README.md

 ```
 - src
     - main
-        - homework_DD-MM-YY (Date of the homework)
 ```

-Each homework assignment is stored in its corresponding package named after the date and topic.
-Inside each package, you can find the Java files for that specific homework assignment.
+Each homework assignment will be described on the README.md located on the main package also on each commit will be commented with the date of the task

 ## Homework Overview